A history of leadership

 Dr. Pan doesn’t back down from the fights worth winning.

-Against the tremendous odds of unseating an entrenched political operative with a million-dollar campaign, Dr. Pan organized a coalition of the community members, small businesses, unions, and health professionals to win election to the State Assembly in 2010.
-As a legislator, Dr. Pan worked to build confidence in California at a time when critics called the state “ungovernable” by stabilizing the budget and building reserves that staved off further budget cuts that threatened the health and safety of Sacramento families.
+Against the tremendous odds of unseating a deeply entrenched political operative with a million-dollar campaign, Dr. Pan organized a coalition of community members, small businesses, unions, and health professionals, winning his election to the State Assembly in 2010.
+As a legislator, he worked to restore confidence in California at a time when critics deemed the state “ungovernable” by stabilizing the budget and building reserves to prevent further budget cuts that endangered the health and safety of Sacramento families.

 One of his first actions in the Legislature was to keep the City of Sacramento’s fire stations open after the city’s budget deficit threatened to shutter several public safety services.
-Dr. Pan worked with firefighters and then Vice Mayor Ashby to secure $90 million in new federal funds for emergency responders, including $2 million for Sacramento neighborhoods.
+Collaborating with firefighters and then Vice Mayor Ashby, Dr. Pan helped secure $90 million in new federal funding for emergency responders, with $2 million allocated specifically for Sacramento neighborhoods.

 recognized